 In the last Muse I noted some results from my research on building systems that can run for years on coin cells.
 Several readers had comments.
 Paul Carpenter, for instance, has some interesting data about supercapacitors.
 These devices provide farad-level capacitance in small packages.
 ESR, or equivalent series resistance, is the inherent resistance that is effectively in series with a perfect capacitor, and Paul found this varies a lot:

 He notes that some supercaps freeze at -40C!
-He also mentioned that he saw a circuit that used a Schottky diode to insure a battery inserted backwards wouldn't destroy the circuit.
+He also mentioned that he saw a circuit that used a Schottky diode to ensure a battery inserted backwards wouldn't destroy the circuit.
 But it used a boost converter to overcome the diode's potentially 0.4V drop when forward biased.
 When the MCU slept it consumed so little current that the diode's forward drop was close to zero... so the voltage presented to the MCU exceeded that absolute max rating.